J-1 Visa Events Jobs

 Target host employers with structured training plans

-J-1 regulations require a signed Training or Internship Placement Plan outlining your weekly objectives.
+J-1 visa regulations require a signed Training or Internship Placement Plan outlining your weekly objectives.
 Events companies that have hosted J-1 participants before already have these templates ready, which significantly speeds up the onboarding process with your designated sponsor.

 Use Migrate Mate to find J-1-aligned events roles